elastic/kibana/src/plugins/data/server/server.api.md

 // src/plugins/data/server/index.ts:281:1 - (ae-forgotten-export) The symbol "isValidInterval" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:285:1 - (ae-forgotten-export) The symbol "propFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:288:1 - (ae-forgotten-export) The symbol "toAbsoluteDates" needs to be exported by the entry point index.d.ts
+// src/plugins/data/server/index.ts:289:1 - (ae-forgotten-export) The symbol "calcAutoIntervalLessThan" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index_patterns/index_patterns_service.ts:58:14 - (ae-forgotten-export) The symbol "IndexPatternsService" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/plugin.ts:88:66 - (ae-forgotten-export) The symbol "DataEnhancements" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/search/types.ts:104:5 - (ae-forgotten-export) The symbol "ISearchStartSearchSource" needs to be exported by the entry point index.d.ts